DingyiYang/Awesome-Story-Evaluation/README.md

 🔥 We release a survey paper for story evaluation: [What Makes a Good Story?
 A Survey of Story Evaluation]().

 🌟 In this repository, we introduce the main contents of our survey and provide detailed collections of:
-- Story generation benchmarks
+- Story generation tasks and benchmarks
-- Story evaluation benchmarks
+- Story evaluation criteria and benchmarks
 - Metrics that are proposed or can be adopted for story evaluation.

 ✨ If you have any feedback or suggestions, please feel free to contact us at yangdingyi@ruc.edu.cn.